Battle of Bazentin Ridge: Air operations

 At 1:00 p.m.
 South African troops were seen running into Longueval and at 2:00 p.m. were observed in the north end, the rest of the village being captured by 4:00 p.m.; an artillery observer saw that the 7th Division was beyond Bazentin le Petit and the division was ordered to attack High Wood, with the Secunderabad Cavalry on the right.
-The cavalry advanced at 6:00 p.m. with the knowledge from earlier air observation, that little opposition was to be expected.
+The cavalry advanced at 6:00 p.m. with the knowledge from earlier air observation that little opposition was to be expected.
 A crew from 3 Squadron saw German parties hiding in crops and folds and flew low over them to divert their attention and warn the cavalry.
-The observer fired his Lewis gun at the Germans until the cavalry came up, then sketched the German dispositions and dropped it on the Sowars (troopers).
+The observer fired his Lewis gun at the Germans until the cavalry came up, then drew a sketch of the German dispositions and dropped it on the Sowars (troopers).
 The 7th Division flares were seen in High Wood at 8:40 p.m. by a 3 Squadron observer.
 Next day, 9 Squadron watched German counter-attacks on Longueval and directed counter-battery fire, photographed the area and reported events.
 Fighter escorts from 22 Squadron found no German aircraft and attacked ground targets instead.
 German advances into Longueval endangered the troops in High Wood, at 5:00 p.m. a 3 Squadron aircraft reconnoitred and the crew report led to the British troops being ordered out of the wood.